Skip to main content

 Maryland Blue Crab

-Steamed blue crabs seasoned with Old Bay - a Chesapeake Bay tradition where picking the sweet meat from the shells becomes a social activity at seafood feasts.
+Steamed blue crabs dusted with Old Bay, a Chesapeake Bay tradition where everyone gathers around a newspaper-covered table and picks the sweet meat out of the shells together.

 Allergens: